Outsourced professional business development works, and it can provide a great ROI.

 2. You Don’t Have A Good System for Determining ROI

-Setting clear goals and checkpoints is a necessary step when beginning a long-term investment such as outsourcing lead generation.
+Setting clear goals and checkpoints is a necessary step when beginning a long-term investment such as outsourcing inside sales.

 Internally, it’s imperative to set goals and forecasts for determining success, and then the next step is to ensure you and your outsourced partner are on the same page.
 Professional business development is a long-term commitment; setting benchmarks along the way can help measure the success of your program.